snyk/cli/help/cli-commands/test.md

 Display dependencies.

-Use use this option to see what files contributed to each dependency identified.
+Use this option to see what files contributed to each dependency identified.

 To see how confident Snyk is about the identified dependency and its version, use the `--print-deps` or `--print-dep-paths` option.